About

 So what’s it made of?

-- Well, that depends on the piece in question.
+Well, that depends on the piece in question.
 Most of the stones, both chips and beads, are natural stone.
 In many cases, you’re provided with a card that has the type of stones incorporated into the piece you purchased.
 These cards also contain information on the mystical properties and sometimes the history of the type of stone used.
 Other materials used in the construction of jewelry include glass and wooden beads (I try to avoid plastic beads when I can), various types of stringing material (including super flexible steel cabling or high-quality beading threads), metal wire (colored or plated, often copper at the core, though some items will have a steel or precious core), and various metal findings (including findings of brass, bronze, copper, gold, surgical steel, pewter, and silver).
-Recently, I’ve gotten into working with polymer clay as well, which means there will be some beads, pendants, and other things made of polyclay.
+Every so often, I experiment with new materials (last year I started experimenting with metal stamping, this fall and winter I may or may not start playing with resin).
 When in doubt, ask.

 How should I take care of these things?